 These tips highlight Spark’s ability to deliver serious gains in productivity despite limited user computing capability.
-There is definitely an ideal setup for each organization’s particular needs.
-As such, one or all of the following: expanding to a cluster setup, building a data warehouse, and utilizing an infrastructure team might be necessary at some point.
-My aim is simply to make it easier to create a proof of concept that justifies stakeholder investment and/or provide some pointers if you decide that a bare bones set up is best for you.
+There is definitely an ideal Spark setup for each organization’s particular needs.
+One or all of the following will most likely be necessary once there is buy in from stakeholders to create a robust analytic system: expanding to a cluster setup, building a data warehouse, and utilizing an infrastructure team.
+My aim with this post is twofold: 1) simply to suggest ways to make it easier to create a proof-of-concept Spark environment that justifies stakeholder investment, 2) provide some pointers if you decide that a bare bones Spark set up is best for you.